redis/redis-doc/topics/lua-api.md

 This function allows the executing script to switch between [Redis Serialization Protocol (RESP)](/topics/protocol) versions for the replies returned by [`redis.call()](#redis.call()) and [`redis.pall()](#redis.pcall()).
 It expects a single numerical argument as the protocol's version.
-The default protocol version is _2_, but it can be switch to version _3_.
+The default protocol version is _2_, but it can be switched to version _3_.

 Here's an example of switching to RESP3 replies: